ltsp/ltsp.org/docs/support.md

 - If you're offering commercial LTSP support and want to add your link here, contact the LTSP team.

+## Bounties

+You may offer a bounty for implementing a new feature that you'd like to see in LTSP.
+Just [file an issue](https://github.com/ltsp/ltsp/issues) and mention that you're interested in sponsoring its implementation.

 ## Donations

-- LTSP is [accepting donations via paypal](https://paypal.me/epoptes).
+LTSP is [accepting donations via paypal](https://paypal.me/epoptes).
 You may optionally include your nickname to get free LTSP support in the [chat room](guides/chat-room.md).

+Thank you for supporting LTSP development!